Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

 The fidelity is generally bounded by $0 \leq \mathrm{F}\rbra{\rho, \sigma} \leq 1$.
 In particular, when $\mathrm{F}\rbra{\rho, \sigma} = 1$, the two states $\rho$ and $\sigma$ are identical; and when $\mathrm{F}\rbra{\rho, \sigma} = 0$, the two states are orthogonal.

-The estimation of fidelity turns out to be central in quantum property testing (cf. \cite{MdW16}).
+The estimation of fidelity turns out to be central in quantum property testing (cf. \cite{MdW16}), which is closely related to quantum hypothesis testing \cite{Kar05,ACM+07,CDL+25}.
 The earliest approach is now known as the SWAP test \cite{BCWdW01}, allowing us to estimate to within additive error $\varepsilon$ the squared fidelity $\mathrm{F}^2\rbra{\rho, \sigma} = \tr\rbra{\rho \sigma}$ when $\rho$ and $\sigma$ are pure states, using $O\rbra{1/\varepsilon^2}$ samples of $\rho$ and $\sigma$.
 Moreover, the squared fidelity $\mathrm{F}^2\rbra{\rho, \sigma}$ for pure states $\rho$ and $\sigma$ can be estimated using $O\rbra{1/\varepsilon}$ queries to their state-preparation circuits through the SWAP test \cite{BCWdW01} equipped with quantum amplitude estimation \cite{BHMT02}.
 The approach based on the SWAP test has been found to have various applications \cite{Nis25}.
-Fidelity estimation for pure states was also considered in some restricted models: a direct fidelity estimation \cite{FL11} was proposed when only Pauli measurements are allowed and a distributed approach was developed in \cite{ALL22}.
+Fidelity estimation for pure states was also considered in some restricted models: a direct fidelity estimation \cite{FL11} was proposed when only Pauli measurements are allowed, and a distributed approach was developed in \cite{ALL22} and further extended in \cite{AS25,GHYZ24,ZWY+25}.
 Recently, query-optimal and sample-optimal quantum algorithms for estimating the fidelity $\mathrm{F}\rbra{\rho, \sigma} = \sqrt{\tr\rbra{\rho\sigma}}$ for pure states $\rho$ and $\sigma$ have been found in \cite{Wan24} and \cite{WZ24}, respectively.